MageMCU/Wireless-Communication/Radios/XBee 900/README.md

 S3 and S3B)
     4. **Save settings:** Write the changes to the module.
 - **(3) Arduino Uno sketch**
     - Use the Arduino SPI library to set up the Uno as the master and send and receive API frames to and from the XBee.
-The following is a basci structure for communication. (source: *Google AI*)
+The following is a basci structure for communication. (source: *Google AI*) The code is a work in progress.
 ```c++
 // CODE HAS YET TO BE TESTED - CHECK SYNTAX